svenslaggare/gitrends/README.md

 * Run as `./gitnotes <config>`.

 ## How to use
-The configuration is defined in a YAML file:
+The application is configured through a YAML file:
 ```yaml
 source_dir: /home/antjans/Code/sqlgrep
 data_dir: data/sqlgrep